Welcome to ESG: Navigating the Board’s Role, a course co-developed by UC Berkeley School of Law and Ceres.

 - Opinion pieces and articles written by our expert guests

 - Media articles which show how ESG issues are being discussed and debated in the court of public opinion

 These resources are optional and are not included in the six hour estimate for course completion.

 To provide participants with the opportunity to engage in the discussion and debate, we will assign brief, written reflections throughout the course.

-To earn the certificate, participants are required to complete six reflections.
-They are optional for participants who don’t seek to earn the certificate.
+To earn the certificate, participants are required to complete two written reflections (200-250 words) and one written response to another participant’s reflection (100-150 words).
+The written assignments are optional for participants who don’t seek to earn the certificate.

 We will host three optional forums (via Zoom) to provide a platform to discuss and debate the materials, share best practices, and network with other members of the corporate director community.
 Ceres and Berkeley Law will co-moderate these forums.

 When: September 12 – December 12, 2022.